 How to check if the event is on schedule.

-There are thousands of races listed at World's Marathons.
-Hundreds of them have already been cancelled.
-Many may be cancelled in the coming weeks.
-We are trying our best to gather up to date information.
-However, if you want to stay on top of what is happening please check the official communication channels (website, Facebook, twitter, etc.) of the event in question.
+We are doing our best to gather the up-to-date information.
+However, if you want to stay on top of what is happening please check the official communication channels (website, Facebook, Twitter, etc.) of the event in question.

 What to do if your event has been cancelled or postponed.